dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 Accessibility describes functionality designed to aid usage by the visually impaired.

 This includes:
-- Reading out selections or other on-screen items via text-to-speach.
+- Reading out selections or other on-screen items via text-to-speech.
 - Item selection being controlled with gestures to aid selecting other small hard to select entities.